 But why do attorneys settle the average claim for so much more than the unrepresented party?

-Insurance companies are in the business of making money.
+These guys are in the business of making money.
 They make money from their insureds and invest the money to make even more money.

-Insurance companies want to pay you as little as possible.
+They want to pay you as little as possible.
 That way they make as much money as possible.
 They do not want to pay you the fair and just value of your claim.

 Seeking fair value in settlement claims is not the only reason to hire a personal injury lawyer.